tchen-research/RandNLA/intro.md

 Academic publishing is stuck using design choices that were made decades or centuries ago and are no longer relevant to the way information is created/consumed today 😞.
 In my opinion:
-- Content creating and rendering should be though of as distinct tasks.
+- Content creating and rendering should be thought of as distinct tasks.
 This allows the content to be more easily rendered in a flexible manner (e.g. for different formats, devices, etc.)
 Everyone knows how annoying it is trying to read a PDF meant for letter paper on a phone.
 Separating content and rendering also helps with accessibility (PDFs are pretty bad for this).
 - Content shouldn't be designed for print first.
 Even with a requirement that the content be printable, we can still prioritize the much more common use-cases of reading on a computer or mobile device.
 Stuff like collapsible sections, hover-references, etc. can greatly improve the reading experience.
 Without a requirement for an "offline" version, we can also use interactive content (e.g. code snippets, interactive figures, etc.).
 - With modern version control, we don't need to emphasize static content as much.
-By hosing documents online, we allow bugs/typos to be fixed more easily, while maintaining a history of changes.
+By hosting documents online, we allow bugs/typos to be fixed more easily, while maintaining a history of changes.

 Over the past few years, flexible technical document preparation formats (e.g. [MyST Markdown](https://mystmd.org) used in this document) are becoming more powerful, making a project like this viable.
 This is partly my attempt to experiment with these new formats.